 Remote and hybrid work has changed how teams connect.
-Zoom handles meetings fine, but it doesn't replicate the casual conversations that happened at the office.
+While Zoom handles meetings fine, team building games on Zoom are what truly bridge the gap that casual office conversations once filled.
 For distributed teams, this absence creates real problems: isolation, lower morale, and communication gaps.
-Zoom team building games and remote activities designed intentionally can bridge that gap by creating genuine connection, trust, and shared identity across your distributed workforce.
+Team building games for Zoom and remote activities designed intentionally can create genuine connection, trust, and shared identity across your distributed workforce.

 The most effective activities go beyond simple icebreakers.
 They're strategic tools that strengthen collaboration and build real relationships.
 To explore more on workplace culture and employee experience, check out the Naboo blog.